phyllist/ULTRA/README.md

 4. [GSF](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/GSF.py): this is an implementation of the Groupwise Scoring Function in <a href="https://arxiv.org/pdf/1811.04415.pdf">*Learning Groupwise Multivariate Scoring Functions Using Deep Neural Networks*</a>.

 5. [SetRank](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/SetRank.py): this is an implementation of the SetRank model in <a href="https://arxiv.org/abs/1912.05891">*SetRank: Learning a Permutation-Invariant Ranking Model for Information Retrieval*</a>.

+6. [BiasTowerDNN] (https://github.com/phyllist/ULTRA/blob/master/ultra/ranking_model/BiasTowerDNN.py): this is an implementation of the shallow tower based DNN model

 ## Supported Evaluation Metrics